Oracle: AI bet leads to rising debt and share price pressure

-This article examines Oracle Corporation, outlines its business model, and provides a fundamental analysis of Oracle’s results.
-It also includes a technical analysis of Oracle Corporation shares, based on their current dynamics, forming the basis for an ORCL stock forecast for 2025.
+This article examines Oracle Corporation, outlines its business model, and provides a fundamental analysis for the Oracle financial report.
+It also includes a technical analysis of Oracle Corporation shares based on their current performance, from which a forecast for ORCL stock for 2026 is derived.

 About Oracle Corporation